-- Store H stock in a locked -20° Celsius RAM-designated freezer in a locked box.
-Keep key/passcode in a safe place. - If transportation of samples containing H is necessary (for example, from the fume hood to scintillation counter), place samples in a secondary container to prevent spills onto the floor. - When using a pipette that involves possible contamination of RAM, keep the lid of the solid RAM waste container slightly open to quickly discard of pipette tips. - Small volumes of possibly radioactive liquid, may be poured onto paper towels inside the solid RAM waste container. - Liquid from aspiration is collected in the flask (trap).
-Dispose of liquids down the sink, and check to make sure the amount disposed is under the disposal limit for H. - Radioactive waste should be tagged and separated by isotope.
+- Store 14C stock in a locked -20° Celsius RAM-designated freezer in a locked box.
+Keep key/passcode in a safe place. - If transportation of samples containing 14C is necessary (for example, from the fume hood to scintillation counter), place samples in a secondary container to prevent spills onto the floor. - When using a pipette that involves possible contamination of RAM, keep the lid of the solid RAM waste container slightly open to quickly discard of pipette tips.

+- Dispose of filter plates (if using cell harvester/plate reader) into the solid RAM waste container. - Small volumes of possibly radioactive liquid, may be poured onto paper towels inside the solid RAM waste container. - Liquid from aspiration is collected in the flask (trap).
+Dispose of liquids down the sink, and check to make sure the amount disposed is under the disposal limit for 14C. - Radioactive waste should be tagged and separated by isotope.